 - Successfully protested on behalf of The Boeing Company the U.S. Air Force award of a $35 billion contract for the next generation of aerial refueling tankers, prevailing on several protest grounds in one of the most prominent GAO protests in recent history.
-[See Decision] Boeing was subsequently awarded the contract following a new competition.
+See Decision--The Boeing Company, B-311344, June 18, 2008, 2008 CPD ¶ 114.
+Boeing was subsequently awarded the contract following a new competition.

 - Successfully defended the award of a $1.1 billion Air Force operations and maintenance contract in a bid protest filed at the GAO.
 After the protester obtained injunctive relief at the COFC on a single issue, Wiley Rein secured a reversal on appeal to the Federal Circuit, dissolving the injunction and affirming the award to our client.
 See Second PEMCO GAO Decision, PEMCO COFC Decision, and PEMCO Federal Circuit Decision--Pemco Aeroplex, Inc., B-310372.3, June 13, 2008, 2008 CPD ¶ 126; Alabama Aircraft Industries, Inc.-Birmingham v.
 United States, 83 Fed.
 Cl.
 666 (2008); Alabama Aircraft Industries, Inc.-Birmingham v.
 United States, 586 F.3d 1372 (Fed.
 Cir.
 2009).